opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > >  (i) Registered users can inspect the case file online through the Electronic Filing Service;

-> >  Parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
+> >  (ii) Parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
 After verifying the approval, the service bureau will assign the inspecting party a personal computer for the inspection to be carried out.
 An inspecting party will usually be allowed 60 minutes to carry out the inspection.
 If a longer period is required, the service bureau may impose a charge for use of the computer.
 The service bureau may impose additional charges for downloading soft copies or printing hard copies of documents from the case file being inspected.

 (6) Requests in hard copy may be submitted to inspect case files containing documents which were not filed using the Electronic Filing Service.
 The Family Registry will only accept requests which are printed or typewritten on paper of good quality and signed by the solicitors concerned.
 Requests which have any erasure marks on them will be rejected.
 Requests which are double stamped, that is, if the requests were originally short stamped and later stamped to add up to the correct fee, may be rejected.